 As Lembeck was researching the history of the Ulumay Wildlife Sanctuary he was appointed Historical Commissioner of county district II and served on the Brevard County Historical Commission until 2011.
 The Ulumay Wildlife Sanctuary was designated a Florida Heritage Landmark site in 2008.
 "Friends of Ulumay" became an inspirational component in the preservation and stewardship of the Florida natural landscape.
 "Friends of Ulumay"Inc. changed its name to "Preserve Brevard"Inc. in 2013.
 Lembeck has not been affiliated with any organizations in Brevard County since 2011.

-Simultaneously with public work Jack Lembeck continues to produce and assemble a body of personal and private work inspired by a unique perspective of our physical surroundings.
+Simultaneously with public work Jack Lembeck continued to produce and assemble a body of personal and private work inspired by a perspective of his physical surroundings.
+He is currently concentrating on new work that is intended to guide him to more personal discoveries.

 Jack Lembeck is not represented exclusively by any dealer, gallery or agent.
 His work can be found in various galleries.
 All works on the open market have been sold at least once.
 (Some many times) No works are on consignment from the Artist.
 He can be contacted directly anytime by email at email@example.com